Healthy 5-Ingredient Flourless Banana Bread that’s moist, oaty and naturally sweetened with maple syrup.

 Gluten Free, Okay by Me!

-So it got me thinking, what are some classics that need to be reinvented so that those who don’t eat gluten can still enjoy them?
+So it got me thinking, what are some classics that need to be reinvented without flour?
 Banana bread came to mind.
 It’s a breakfast favorite!

 This gluten-free banana bread recipe is also dairy-free, which can be another tricky ingredient for sensitive digestive systems.
 I don’t use almonds (or almond flour), walnuts, or pecans in my recipe, either, so no worries for those with nut allergies.
 And with no added salt, it’s low in sodium, too.
 And still, it’s incredibly delicious!